Danfs64/Autosplitters/README.md

 # Autosplitters

-Scripts in autosplitter language (asl) to be used in speedrunning
+Scripts in autosplitter language (asl) to be used in speedrunning timers.
+All of these scripts were tested and intended for [LiveSplit](https://github.com/LiveSplit/LiveSplit), but they might (hopefully) work on other timers, if they support .asl scripts.

 ## Flash games